DataBiosphere/data-explorer-indexers/bigquery/README.md

 ### Tips for indexing large tables locally

 A 2G table can take 4 hours to index.
-Here are some tips to ensure you don't accidentally wipe your Elasticsearch index and have to reindex.
+You don't want to accidentally wipe your Elasticsearch index and have to reindex.

-Tip 1: Use a different computer from your normal development computer.

-Tip 2: Always pass `--no-recreate` to `docker-compose up elasticsearch`.
+Always pass `--no-recreate` to `docker-compose up elasticsearch`.

 What you want to avoid at all costs is this `docker-compose` output:
 ```